andressabertolini/frontpedia/Shopify/Editing the theme locally and pushing the changes.md

 ## Editing the theme locally and pushing the changes

-Ignore rules: Pra não sobrescrever o esquema de cores
+Ignore rules: To avoid overwriting the color scheme

 config > setting_data.json